Meri Saas Bhoot Hai: Production

 Sushmita Mukherjee was cast in the titular role, of Ghost as Rekha.
 Kajal Chauhan was cast as Gaura opposite Mukherjee.

-Initially, Namik Paul was in talks to play male lead but couldn't join due to his prior commitments.
+Initially, Namik Paul was in talks to play male lead but could not join due to his prior commitments.
 Vibhav Roy was cast opposite Chauhan.
 Anushka Srivastava was cast to portray the negative lead.

 The series is set against the backdrop of Varanasi.
 It is mainly shot at the Film City, Mumbai.
 It replaced RadhaKrishn from 23 January 2023 at the 7:30 PM slot.
 From 15 June 2023, its timeslot shifted to 9 PM replacing Woh Toh Hai Albelaa.